Our plan for fewer CO₂ emissions

-By 2030, we want to reduce our relative greenhouse gas emissions by 40% compared to 2008.
-We are proud of what we have already achieved and remain committed to working together to make a positive difference.
+With our targets for reduced greenhouse gas emissions, we contribute to the Paris climate agreement to limit global temperature rise to no more than 1.5 °C. We are proud of what we have already achieved and remain committed to working together to make a positive difference.
 Find out the essence of our reduction plan, from analysis and reduction to capture.

-Every day, we work to minimise our impact on the climate, always with an eye on long-term results.
+Every day, we work to minimise our impact on climate change, always with an eye on long-term results.
 To achieve this, we need to have a good overview of both our emissions and our approach.

 The direct emissions caused by our own building-, transport- and production-related activities.